A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: GW mock samples for LISA

 LISA will consist of a constellation of three spacecraft forming a giant equilateral triangle in space, each containing free-falling test masses.
 Lasers measure the minute changes in distance between these masses, changes induced by passing gravitational waves.
 However, a significant challenge in detecting these waves is the overwhelming noise from laser frequency fluctuations \cite{2017arXiv170200786A}.
 To combat this, LISA uses Time-Delayed Interferometry (TDI), a sophisticated data processing technique that combines the laser measurements in a way that reduces noise by several orders of magnitude, making the subtle signals of gravitational waves detectable.
 The parameter estimation process in LISA involves several complex steps.
 First, the raw data from the TDI observables specifically the second-generation observables X, Y, and Z, which accommodate the fact that the spacecraft formation allows for non rigid arm lengths are transformed into the A, E, and T channels \cite{Tinto:2000qij,Tinto:2003vj,Estabrook:2000ef,Vallisneri:2005ji,Tinto:2004wu,Tiwari:2023mzf,Prince:2002hp}.
 These channels are designed to be approximately uncorrelated in terms of their noise properties, improving the clarity and reliability of the data for further analysis.

 To study the GW events detected by the LISA, it is essential to estimate the parameters of these sources.
 The process of parameter estimation for LISA sources is quite different from that used for ground-based observatories like LIGO, Virgo, and KAGRA \cite{Hoy:2023ndx}.
-For our analysis of LISA sources, we employ the \texttt{BBHx} \cite{Katz:2020hku} Python package, which is specifically designed for this purpose.
-Our methodology involves generating waveforms using \texttt{BBHx} \cite{Katz:2020hku}, which incorporates the \texttt{IMRPhenomD} \cite{Klein:2015hvg,Husa:2015iqa} waveform approximation model with higher order modes.
-We perform this waveform generation over a one-year observation period.
+For our analysis of LISA sources, we employ the \texttt{BBHx} Python package\cite{Katz:2020hku} , which is specifically designed for this purpose.
+Our methodology involves generating waveforms using \texttt{BBHx} \cite{Katz:2020hku}, which incorporates the \texttt{IMRPhenomD} \cite{Klein:2015hvg,Husa:2015iqa} waveform approximation model.
+We obtain the waveform for a one-year observation period of the LISA sources.
 Subsequently, we use \texttt{BBHx} \cite{Katz:2020hku} to calculate the likelihood of the generated waveforms.
-For the estimation of the posterior distributions of key parameters for this study specifically, the masses of the black holes ($m_1$ and $m_2$), the luminosity distance ($D_l$), and the inclination angle ($i$) we constrain the priors of all other parameters to delta functions.
+For the estimation of the posterior distributions of key parameters for this study specifically, the masses of the black holes ($\mathrm{m_1}$ and $\mathrm{m_2}$), the luminosity distance ($\mathrm{D_L}$), and the inclination angle ($\mathrm{i}$) we constrain the priors of all other parameters to delta functions.
 Finally, for the parameter estimation, we employ the \texttt{Dynesty} \cite{speagle2020dynesty} sampler.
-Among these, the posterior of $D_l$ is particularly crucial for our study, as it will be used for the inference of $\mathcal{F}(z)$.
+Among these, the posterior of $\mathrm{D_L}$ is particularly crucial for our study, as it will be used for the inference of $\mathrm{\mathcal{F}(z)}$.